Bott manifolds with vanishing Futaki invariants for all K\"ahler classes: Introduction

 This paper is organized as follows.
 Section $\ref{sec:Toric}$ gives a quick review of toric varieties and their associated convex polytopes.
 Section $\ref{sec:Bott}$ collects basic facts of Bott manifolds.
 In Section $\ref{sec:BottPC}$, we recall a combinatorial characterization of Bott manifolds in terms of their associated fan (see, Proposition $\ref{prop:BottPC}$).
 We prove Theorem $\ref{thm:main}$ in Section $\ref{sec:Proof}$ by induction of the dimension of the Bott tower.
-In the final section, we give the detailed explanation of the relation between Theorem $\ref{thm:main}$ and Theorem $\ref{thm:FY}$.
+In the final section, we give the detailed explanation of the relation between Theorem $\ref{thm:main}$ and Theorem $\ref{thm:FY}$, and clarify the difference between the main theorems of this article and the paper by Fujita and the third author \cite{FY24}.

-Through the paper, we work over a complex number field $\C$, and a {\emph{manifold}} is a smooth irreducible complex projective variety, unless otherwise specified.
+Through the paper, we work over a complex number field $\C$, and a {\emph{manifold}} is a smooth irreducible complex projective variety.

 7pt

 {\bfseries Acknowledgements.} This work was partially supported by the first author's JSPS KAKENHI Grant Number JP$17$K$05218$, JP$22$K$03281$, second author's JP$22$K$03325$ and third author's JP$18$K$13406$, JP$22$K03316.
 The second author is also supported by research funds from Fukuoka University (Grant Number $225001$-$000$).